Hicksville Township, Defiance County, Ohio: Geography

 The village of Hicksville is located in western Hicksville Township.

 Name and history

 Hicksville Township was organized in 1839.
 It is the only Hicksville Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Transportation

-Three state highways travel through Hicksville Township, all of which meet in the village of Hicksville near Antwerp:
+Three state highways travel through Hicksville Township, all of which meet in the village of Hicksville: